Invest in our sustainable fairafric shares!

 "We were one of the first producers of organic & Fairtrade chocolate in Germany.
 I see a similarly bright future for Made in Africa."

-brands Vivani, GEPA, iChoc, Devine and many more.
-More than 1 million bars are produced every day at the company's headquarters in
+Weinrich produces the brands Vivani, GEPA, iChoc, Devine, and many more.
+More than 1 million chocolate bars are produced daily at the company's headquarters in Herford.
+Since 2019, Weinrich has been involved with fairafric as a strategic investor.
+This year, Weinrich significantly expanded its investment in fairafric.

-Weinrich also trains our key Ghanaian staff as part of a training program and supports us in operating the factory.
+Weinrich also trains our key Ghanaian personnel as part of a training program and supports us in operating the factory.

 Marie-Claire Pellerin